FACTBOX-Donald Trump's tangled web of legal and financial worries | Law-Order

 The justices put on hold the criminal case being pursued by Special Counsel Jack Smith in Washington and will review a lower court's rejection of Trump's immunity claim.
 A decision is expected by the end of June, further delaying a trial that had been scheduled to begin on March 4.

-(Updates with Georgia lead prosecutor's resignation, paragraph 17) March 15 (Reuters) -
+(Updates with delay in start of New York trial, paragraph 24) March 15 (Reuters) -

-Donald Trump has won a series of delays as he seeks to avoid going to trial on any of four criminal indictments before the Nov.
-5 U.S. election, when the Republican former president aims to unseat Democratic President Joe Biden.
-Trump denies any wrongdoing.
-SPECIAL COUNSEL'S ELECTION SUBVERSION CHARGES

 Trump and others organized fraudulent slates of electors in seven states, all of which he lost, to be certified as official by Congress on Jan.
 6 in a bid to thwart certification of Biden's victory, the indictment said.
 The indictment presented examples of Trump's false claims of widespread voting fraud and noted that close advisers, including senior intelligence officials, told him the results showing he lost were legitimate.